-northern-mutt asked: I don't have an exotic pet, but I had a question about dogs if you are willing to answer.
+northern-mutt said: I don't have an exotic pet, but I had a question about dogs if you are willing to answer.
 Today, my 6-year old Cavalier King Charles was showing signs that he was hurting: he was panting heavily, his tail was completely tucked, and he went up stairs with great difficulty.
 He yelps occasionally too.
 I don't know if this is a rib problem or what?
 The vet is closed until Monday, but could you help me diagnose how serious this is?

 If he’s having pain while moving or doing normal activity it’s pretty serious.
 I would see the vet ASAP tomorrow (monday).
 Call in today (there’s usually someone there to take calls, make appointments, take care of the animals, etc) and let them know what’s going on.